google/WebFundamentals/src/content/en/resources/markdown-syntax.md

 ## Images

-Wrap images in `<figure>` blocks, and ideally, use responsive images with the `scrset` attribute when possible.
+When adding a caption, wrap images in `<figure>` blocks, and ideally, use responsive images with the `scrset` attribute when possible.
 Be sure you include `alt` attributes for your images as well.

-If it makes sense, use the `<figcaption>` tag to provide a caption for the image.

 <figure>
   <img src="https://placehold.it/350x150" alt="sample image">